Unboxed-Software/solana-course/content/deserialize-custom-data.md

 If you get really stumped, feel free to [check out the solution code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-deserialize-account-data).

 As always, get creative with these challenges and take them beyond the instructions if you want!

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=9cb89e09-2c97-4185-93b0-c89f7aca7677)!